needle-mirror/com.unity.xr.arfoundation/Documentation~/cpu-camera-image.md

     unsafe void OnCameraFrameReceived(ARCameraFrameEventArgs eventArgs)
     {
-        CameraImage image;
+        XRCameraImage image;
         if (!cameraManager.TryGetLatestImage(out image))
             return;

-        var conversionParams = new CameraImageConversionParams
+        var conversionParams = new XRCameraImageConversionParams
         {
-            // Get the entire image
+            // Get the entire image.
             inputRect = new RectInt(0, 0, image.width, image.height),

-            // Downsample by 2
+            // Downsample by 2.
             outputDimensions = new Vector2Int(image.width / 2, image.height / 2),

-            // Choose RGBA format
+            // Choose RGBA format.
             outputFormat = TextureFormat.RGBA32,

-            // Flip across the vertical axis (mirror image) transformation = CameraImageTransformation.MirrorY
+            // Flip across the vertical axis (mirror image). transformation = CameraImageTransformation.MirrorY
         };

-        // See how many bytes we need to store the final image. int size = image.GetConvertedDataSize(conversionParams);
+        // See how many bytes you need to store the final image. int size = image.GetConvertedDataSize(conversionParams);

-        // Allocate a buffer to store the image var buffer = new NativeArray<byte>(size, Allocator.Temp);
+        // Allocate a buffer to store the image. var buffer = new NativeArray<byte>(size, Allocator.Temp);

         // Extract the image data
         image.Convert(conversionParams, new IntPtr(buffer.GetUnsafePtr()), buffer.Length);

         // The image was converted to RGBA32 format and written into the provided buffer
-        // so we can dispose of the CameraImage.
-We must do this or it will leak resources. image.Dispose();
+        // so you can dispose of the XRCameraImage.
+You must do this or it will leak resources. image.Dispose();

-        // At this point, we could process the image, pass it to a computer vision algorithm, etc.
+        // At this point, you can process the image, pass it to a computer vision algorithm, etc.
-        // In this example, we'll just apply it to a texture to visualize it.
+        // In this example, you apply it to a texture to visualize it.

-        // We've got the data; let's put it into a texture so we can visualize it. m_Texture = new Texture2D(
+        // You've got the data; let's put it into a texture so you can visualize it. m_Texture = new Texture2D(
             conversionParams.outputDimensions.x,
             conversionParams.outputDimensions.y,